-Over the past 30 years, ESCI has presented many conference and professional workshops that have provided excellent training and information for the participants.
-ESCI is known for its first class motivational and workshop presentations that cover a wide range of audiences.
+Over the past 30 years, ESCI has offered presentations for conferences and professional workshops, providing invaluable training and information for participants.
+ESCI is known for its first-class presentations that cover a wide range of audiences.

-Dr. Cassi L. Fields: Vice President, ESCI-Fields Human Capital Division
+Dr. Cassi L. Fields: Vice President, ESCI Human Capital Services

 Dr. Cassi Fields is a nationally known expert in the design, development, validation, and administration of fire/rescue, law enforcement, and other public safety personnel assessment/testing projects of all sizes.
 She has been producing testing and other human capital programs for public safety agencies since 1990.
 Her special expertise is developing promotional systems for at-risk organizations.

 Making the Pieces Fit Through Cooperative Efforts

 As public funds diminish and competition for existing local tax dollars increases, many emergency services organizations are looking at alternatives.
 Often, a viable option is to engage in cooperative service with neighboring agencies.
 This informative presentation will use examples and tools to assist in answering questions such as: Why cooperative service?
 What are the options?
 What are the short and long-term benefits?
 What are the risks?
 Where would savings most likely occur?
 Are the savings significant?
 And will the efforts provide enhanced services, capabilities, and safety for your communities and personnel?